 Tightening Mortgages Making It Difficult

-Many first-time home buyers will have a tougher time getting a mortgage.
+A first time home buyer will usually have a tougher time getting a mortgage if they don’t ask mortgage solutions financial about usda loans, fha loans, va loans and all the investment property loans available to them.
 The Federal Housing Administration (FHA) is tightening its underwriting requirements for FHA-insured loans because the agency is worried that too many risky mortgages are being made.
 The move reverses a 2016 decision to loosen underwriting standards.
 Now lenders will have to do more time-consuming manual underwriting for the riskiest borrowers.
 About 83 percent of FHA loans go to first-time home buyers.
+If you’re one of those who is having a difficult time, you can seek professional assistance from the a mortgage broker who may be able to give you comparison between fha vs conventional loans – explained by Prime Mortgage.

 Lenders say they will see a reduction in their FHA business of up to 15 percent.
 Originations will shrink by about 5 percent to 15 percent.
 The impact will be felt in a few months.